 Introducing US Virgin Islands

 St John is the greenest island, literally and figuratively.
-It cloaks two-thirds of its area in parkland and sublime beaches, ripe for hiking and snorkeling.
-It also leads the way in environmental preservation, with limited development and several low-impact tent-resorts for lodging.
+Two-thirds of its area is cloaked in parkland and sublime beaches, ripe for hiking and snorkeling.
+It also leads the way in environmental preservation, with several low-impact tent-resorts for lodging.
 Dizzying cruise-ship traffic and big resorts nibbling its edges make St Thomas the most commercialized island.
-St Croix is the odd island out, located far from its siblings and offering a mix of rainforest, sugar plantations, old forts and great scuba diving.
-Its economy is not based on tourism, which makes it feel even more off-the-beaten path.
+St Croix is the odd island out, floating far from its siblings and offering a mix of rainforest, sugar plantations, old forts and great scuba diving.
+And wait – there’s a fourth Virgin that often gets overlooked.
+That’s Water Island, a stone’s throw from St Thomas’ airport but a world away in its taxi-less, shop-less atmosphere.